 Every year, young people drink less alcohol.
 But for some, drinking heavily and getting drunk is still a risk.

 Child sexual exploitation is a form of child abuse where an adult targets a vulnerable child, often during their teenage years, to sexual abuse them

 Every year fewer young people in the UK smoke, and more people are quitting.
 Find out how to get help if you, or someone you care for, is smoking.

 Why are some people bullied, while others bully?

-Using computers, tablets and mobile phones to hurt, annoy or harass people is bullying.
-Learn how to protect yourself and help others fight cyberbullying.
+Using digital devices and mobile phones to hurt, annoy or harass people is bullying.
+Learn how to use digital devices safely and supportively.

 We all like to share news stories with our friends on social media, but do any of us check if the stories are actually true?